SequoiaSan/hak5c2/README.md

 ## Deployment options

 There are three TLS Options:
-* Self signed cert using the cetificate files predefined through the _.env_ files
+* Self signed cert using the cetificate files created during container launch predefined through the _.env_ files
 * Reverseproxy using the _.env_ config Options
 * LetsEncrypt cert by deleting the predefined _KEYFILE_ and _CERTFILE_ values. -> Keep in Mind that port 80/tcp and 443/tcp need to be reachable (mind NAT and firewalls) for the certificate generation by the LetsEncrypt bot.
 Also a valid domain is needed.

-Of course an unencrypted deployment is possible by removing the _HTTP_ variable.
+Of course an unencrypted deployment is possible by removing the _HTTPS_ variable.